 - Match or Cost Share Required: No

-- A final report with clear deliverables and timeline will be required.
-One of those deliverables, however, could be a report from a consultant who helped with the strategic planning for your group.
+- A final report with financial receipts and update on deliverables will be required.
+One of those deliverables, however, could be a report from a consultant who helped with the strategic planning for your group for example.

 Apply for Other Grants